Internal

 The findings of the Hawthorne Studies were found serendipitously through the FOUR phases of the study over several years

-The Observers, college males in lab coats, observed isolated small groups of workers, who were mostly young women
+The observers, college males in lab coats, observed isolated small groups of workers, who were mostly young women

 The women were told to ignore the researchers & work at their regular pace